 Unless strong measures are taken, cancer cases in the EU are expected to increase by 24 percent by 2035.
 It will then become the most common cause of death in the EU.
 The total economic impact of cancer in Europe is estimated to exceed EUR 100 billion per year.
 This development affects us all.

-Healthcare is the responsibility of each individual member state.
+Healthcare policy is the responsibility of each individual member state.
 That should remain the case, but the work currently underway within the framework of the EU's Health Union constitutes an important complement to national policies.

 The precautionary principle should therefore be applied both nationally and internationally to non-medicinal nicotine products.